hls-ol/pons-dictionary/README.md

            ]
        ];

-       // Set the connection string to '' or null to establish that no connection to the database should be done.
+       // Set the connection string to '' or null
+       // This says that no connection should be made
        $DB_CONNECTION_STRING = '';
        ```